fplab/ui-for-pl/src/live-programming.rst

 In recent years, game engines such as Unity3D and Unreal Engine have been the most popular platforms for game development.
 A game engine simplifies the task of the programmer by offering convenient abstractions for the hardware and operating systems on top of which the game runs.
 Game engines also provide reusable components such as physics, game inputs, rendering, and artificial intelligence (AI).
-Entity-component systems and event-handling mechanisms have been the major architecture of game engines nowadays.
+Entity-component systems and event-handling mechanisms have been a fundamental feature of the software architecture of game engines nowadays.
+Entity-component systems allow users to attach components (i.e. scripts) to different game entities, which maximizes the reusability and interoperability of software modules.

 .. container:: bib-item

   .. bibliography:: game-development.bib
     :filter: key == 'anderson2008case'

+  While available research has mainly focused on game engine subsystems such as rendering and AI, the issues regarding the overall architecture design of game engines have merely been discussed.
-  This article presents a number of potential research topics with regard to the game engine development and architecture design.
+  This article, in response, presents a number of key aspects and potential research topics with regard to the architecture design of game engines.
+  These topics include the establishment of a unified language of game development, the identification of software components that are common to all types of computer games, the definition of the role of content creation tools in the game development process and as part of game engines, and many others.

 .. container:: bib-item